 Can You Get Federal Student Aid Without Filing Taxes?

-To access that financial aid, you need to submit the Free Application for Federal Student Aid (FAFSA).
+You must submit the Free Application for Federal Student Aid (FAFSA) to access that financial aid.
 But what if you — or your parents — haven’t filed a tax return?
 Can you apply for FAFSA without filing taxes?
 The answer to those questions is dependent on your circumstances.

 Who Is Eligible for Federal Financial Aid?